 - Art is a favourite topic for all of Dormouse Class!
-We began the term using the familiar, smooth texture of paint to design birthday balloons for our display. - As the term progresses pupils will move towards using various 3D both big and small to create artwork.
-This could include everything from rice to wash cloths! - Pupils will also explore the textures of different collage materials, hearing them discussed and will be encouraged to identify their preferences using more and stop. - ► Key skills explored will centre around use of hands and eyes to locate, hold/dwell and manipulate.
+As described in the previous slide this term we are focussing on the process of creating effects rather than the product. - As the term progresses pupils will move towards not only creating but noticing, commenting on and making choices to control and change their experiments.
+These changes could involve quantity, colour, catalyst and more. - Pupils will practise using symbols, switches and more to choose between a range of resources as well as to choose core vocabulary to direct actions. - Key skills explored will centre around use of hands and eyes to locate, hold/dwell and manipulate.
 Pupils will be encouraged to generalise skills practised in Literacy and Maths such as to make choices between preferred resources, use more and stop and explore a small collection of items to select the one they would like to use.

-Enrichment!

-Drop Everything And Read (DEAR) is a special 15 minutes of the day usually experienced before lunch which are treasured by staff and pupils alike.
-The sensory lights are activated and the main lights turned off so the entire class team can share a story together.
-As well as class favourites such as "Owl Babies" and "Giraffes Can't Dance," pupils experience excerpts from a wider range of genres such as "Goodnight Stories for Rebel Girls" or a chapter of Enid Blyton's "The Wishing Chair" or "Faraway Tree."
+Enrichment

-Library sessions.
+- Library sessions.
 Weekly library sessions have proved a popular afternoon.
-Split into two groups children have the opportunity to explore a focus resources table (this term centred around Judaism) as well as share a story in the magical "Enchanted Forest" zone.
+Split into two groups children have the opportunity to explore a focus resources table (this term centred around Judaism) as well as share a story in the magical "Enchanted Forest" zone. - Assemblies.

-Assemblies.
 Each week the whole school comes together for three assemblies.
 A celebration assembly where pupils celebrate peers' and their own achievements that week, a singing assembly where focus songs are sung, signed and danced to as well as a topic based assembly.
 For example we jabe been lucky enough to have a visiting vicar carry out an assembly for the children.
-Pupils used Makaton to label foods explored, joined in with singing known songs and practised using their listening and attention skills to focus and engage throughout the story.
+Pupils used Makaton to label foods explored, joined in with singing known songs and practised using their listening and attention skills to focus and engage throughout the story. - Music Therapy provides pupils with the opportunity to experience choice making, control and to process difficult emotions as part of a small group or on a 1:1 basis - We are so excited this term to begin weekly sessions with Move Momentum, a wheelchair dancing music group who are going to help us use our eyes, hands, arms and bodies to respond to music in a range of ways. - As the weather (hopefully!) improves Dormouse Class plan to make the most of our local area through walks to the local shops and through nearby woodland to experience the changing of the seasons, different weather conditions and to explore our focus of Environmental Sounds in a real life context. - Dormouse Class loves to join their friends at Saxon Wood to recognise theme days most recently Pancake Day was a huge hit and we are all looking forward to World Book Day.